Target tops third quarter profit expectations, but inflation weighs on shoppers

 Revenue fell 4.2% to $25.4 billion, but that too was better than than the $25.29 billion that industry analysts were expecting.

-Shares jumped 17% in early trading Wednesday, but that's still down roughly 30% from a year ago.
+Shares jumped more than 17% Wednesday, but that's still down roughly 30% from a year ago.

 Target has been cutting back its orders of discretionary goods like clothing and trendy home furnishings in favor of cosmetics and basics such as food.
 As of the end of the third quarter, inventory was down 14%, the company said.
 To entice shoppers to buy this holiday season, Target said it will offer more than 10,000 new items for the holidays, with thousands of gifts under $25.